dcscraig/SchoolDataAnalysis/README.md

 # Background

 Insight (https://insight-guides.scotxed.net/stepbystep.htm) provides Scottish schools a variety of metrics to judge attainment.
 The release schedule for Insight is often several months after results day.
-It would be useful to have an overview of results as soon as they are released and for more in depth anaylsis of those results to be conducted.
+It would be useful to have an overview of results as soon as they are released and for more in depth analysis of those results to be conducted.

 # Requirements